Blog

 Meta descriptions work as your promotional copy in Google, as they aim to attract users to your page instead of your competitors.
 As such, write meta descriptions for all of your important pages because they allow you to highlight the best features and benefits of your products and services.

 From that information, we can easily conclude that, although indirectly, meta descriptions are critical for your SEO success.
 Regardless of how much hard work you’ve put into SEO, if the user doesn’t resonate with your page in the search results, they will not click on it.
 You need to differentiate your pages from your competitors, incentivizing the user to click on your results.
-We showcase exactly how you can do that in just a minute.
+Even if you have attained one of the coveted top spots on Google, it won’t do you any good if users aren’t interested in clicking on your page.

-But just before we do that, we also need to address whether it’s worth it to always create a meta description – for every single page.
+While meta descriptions are very important, they can also seem like a lot of work to create.
+Because of this we will also need to address whether it’s worth it to always create a unique meta description – for every single page.

 Should you always use the meta description tag?